 - 1 tablespoon olive oil

-- Lemon juice, sea salt and freshly ground black pepper, to taste (optional)
+- Lemon juice, sea salt and freshly ground pepper to taste - optional

 - Prepare Quinoa to package directions.